recahaustria/hiring-engineers/answers.md

 ##### Schedule Downtime for this monitor that silences it from 7pm to 9am daily

-1. Clicke 'Schedule Downtime', and set the schedule and message to send during downtime.
+1. Click 'Schedule Downtime', and set the schedule and message to send during downtime.
 ![](https://dl.dropboxusercontent.com/u/10874665/datadog/Level3-4.png)

 2. Email is sent on downtime